pourmalek/CovidVisualizedGlobal/Troubleshooting.md

 <br/><br/>

 ********************************************************************************************************************************************
-* **Problem** (3): `Stata` spontaneously *RESTARTs* and shows start logo - on a local machine using Mac OS Big Sur - this is due to a change in behavior Apple made in Big Sur, not a bug in `Stata`.
+* **Problem** (3): `Stata` spontaneously *RESTARTs* and shows start logo - on a local machine using Mac OS Big Sur - this is due to a change in behavior in Big Sur, not a bug in `Stata`.

-* **Treatment**: (1) Quit all other open applications / programs until `Stata` runs the codes and the last output, that is "log Iran merge.smcl" is shown up.
+* **Treatment**: (1) Quit all other open applications / programs until `Stata` runs the codes and the last output, that is "log global merge.smcl" is shown up.
 Even better: Restarting the local machine (to empty the cache), invoking no program, and running the code can be more efficient than running the code on the local machine even with closing all running programs.
 (2) Provide more memory available for older `Stata`s: In older versions of `Stata`, manually set a higher memory, e.g., `-set mem 1000m`-.
 In modern `Statas`, memory is no longer needed to be manually set, as memory adjustments are automatically performed.
 <br/><br/>

 ********************************************************************************************************************************************